charlie0129/dotfiles/README.md

 ## Try

 You can use Docker to try out these dotfiles in a container without installing them into your system.
+Note that it is expected to be some display issues with the prompt.

 ```bash
 # We need some source to build the container